WokLibCodeClub/Python-Clock/Step4-Setting-second-hand-position/README.md

 Create a ```while True:``` loop containing the code for getting the time, putting the hours, minutes and seconds into variables, and setting the direction of the second hand.
 (You don't need the print() function).

+### Note about indents
+When you put code inside a loop it's essential to **_indent_** all the lines of code inside the loop.
+With all the main Python editors you can indent lots of lines of code all in one go - select all the lines you want to indent, then press the TAB key once.
+You should see all the lines indent together.

 Run your code and see if the second hand moves round properly.

 [Continue to Step 5 - Adding the minute and hour hands](../Step5-Adding-minute-and-hour-hands)